 Along with Hilfers and showrunner Michael Rauch, the show is also executive produced by country music manager Jason Owen of Sandbox Entertainment, whose clients include Kacey Musgraves, Faith Hill, Dan + Shay and the estates of Johnny Cash and June Carter Cash.
 So we know that the series is in good hands who know a thing or two about the ins and outs of country music stardom.

 Deadline reports that Fox opened a writers room for the drama in 2020.

 "Music-driven programming is a big part of the DNA of Fox's success with shows like The Masked Singer, Empire, American Idol and Glee," Fox Entertainment President Michael Thorn told Deadline.
 "We have been looking for new ways to tell stories with music; what's the next chapter for us in terms of a juicy drama that incorporates music in the storytelling."

 This article previously ran on Sept.
 7, 2021.
-It was updated on Jan.
-13, 2022 to reflect the new release date.
+It was updated on Aug.
+18 with news of special guest stars.

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.